wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

 The first step in using Microsoft Power BI to explore and visualize data is to connect to a data source.
 In this exercise, you will connect to an Azure SQL Server database containing customer, product, and sales data for a fictitious company named Adventure Works.

 1. Open the Power BI Services Portal at https://powerbi.microsoft.com.
-If you are not signed in to Power BI, click **Sign In** and log in with your **Microsoft Office 365 Account**.
+If you are not signed in to Power BI, click **Sign In** and log in with your Microsoft Office 365 Account.

 1. Click the **hamburger** icon to open the side menu, and then click **Get Data**.